-For each program or job interview you do, you should customize or tailor your portfolio to showcase the specific skills that are required.
+For each opportunity, you should customize or tailor your portfolio to showcase the specific skills that are required.
 Anticipate what skills are needed and select related items.

-- If your master portfolio is a binder and all your items are enclosed in plastic covers, just take out the items that apply.
-Insert them into a smaller binder and create a mini portfolio tailored to that interview.
+- If your master portfolio is a binder and all your items are enclosed in plastic covers: just take out the items that apply an insert them into a smaller binder and create a mini portfolio tailored to that interview.